 She made many attempts to recover from the scourge of the epidemic that lead to her death, and leaves family and friends to mourn her passing, only limited by the belief that she is at peace.

 A Mass of Christian Burial will be celebrated at St. Anthony of Padua Church, 49 South St., Litchfield, CT at 10:30 a.m. on Saturday, July 7, 2018.
 Her cremains will be buried at St. Thomas of Villanova cemetery with her maternal grandparents following the service.

 In lieu of flowers, donations may be made to the Community Kitchen of Torrington, 220 Prospect Ave., Torrington, CT 06790 or to Community Partners in Action, 110 Bartholomew Ave., #3010, Hartford, CT 06106.
 Condolences may be sent to Charlotte’s family by visiting www.cookfuneralhomect.com

-To send flowers to the family or plant a tree in memory of Charlotte Cray Zivic, please visit our floral store.
+To send flowers to Charlotte's family, please visit our floral store.